 In 2005, a Compressed Interactive Video (CIV) component was added to APSCN.
-Through CIV, dedicated bandwidth was reserved for distance learning with the goal of alleviating teacher shortages, offering additional course-scheduling opportunities for students, providing access to an enriched curriculum, and allowing educators to participate in online professional development.
+17 Through CIV, dedicated bandwidth was reserved for distance learning with the goal of alleviating teacher shortages, offering additional course-scheduling opportunities for students, providing access to an enriched curriculum, and allowing educators to participate in online professional development.

 CIV network courses served 8,971 students in 2012-13 but CIV courses will be phased out beginning in 2014-15.
 High-quality digital and online learning opportunities are now readily available through the Internet and dedicated bandwidth for compressed video transmissions is not necessary.
 Similarly, the compression technique used for CIV causes transmission delays and reduced audio and visual quality.
 Students and teachers notice this most when up to two seconds of delay separate a question from its response.
-Arkansas's Compressed Interactive Video (CIV) network is, like the State K-12 education network (APSCN) as a whole, outdated.
+Arkansas's Compressed Interactive Video (CIV) network is, like the state K-12 education network (APSCN) as a whole, outdated.

 Since 1992, Arkansas has invested more than \$150 million (see Vendor Cost Only, Appendix H) to deploy and maintain the K-12 education network (APSCN/CIV) while the services and bandwidth available to school districts through the network remained virtually unchanged.
 In 1992-93, for example, the State provided 1.5 kbps/student.
 Twenty years later, it provided 5 kbps/student, a 6 percent annualized growth rate.
 During that same 20-year period, demand for bandwidth among high-end users increased 50 percent each year.
+In the same 20-year period, demand for bandwidth among high-end users increased 50 percent each year.